bcgov/public-cloud-techdocs/docs/azure/design-build-deploy/networking.md

 If your team has multiple environments (ie. Dev, Test, Prod, Tools) within the same Project Set, you may require connectivity between the different environments.
 This is known as spoke-to-spoke connectivity.

 By default, this connectivity is disabled for security reasons.
-If you require spoke-to-spoke connectivity, you must [submit a request](https://citz-do.atlassian.net/servicedesk/customer/portal/3) to the Cloud PathFinder team, who will review the request based on the security requirements, and make any necessary changes in the firewall to allow this type of traffic.
+If you require spoke-to-spoke connectivity, you must [submit a request](https://citz-do.atlassian.net/servicedesk/customer/portal/3) to the Public Cloud team, who will review the request based on the security requirements, and make any necessary changes in the firewall to allow this type of traffic.

 ## Internet connectivity